 BOBs were supposed to be the sort of people who rode just to ride, rather than the stereotypical stuck-up skinny racer guys, or stoner mountain bike bro-dudes.
 BOBs were supposed to be people you could count on to stop and help; or at least to ask the question whether you were okay.

-A few times per year BOB members would receive a printed newsletter in ‘zine format called the BOB Gazette, in I had a couple of pieces published before its demise.
+A few times per year BOB members would receive a printed newsletter in ‘zine format called the BOB Gazette, in which I had a couple of pieces published before its demise when Bridgestone Cycles pulled out of the North American market.
 This article, in its original form, appeared in the final edition of the Gazette, in late 1994.

 Late summer, 1994.
 Since my weekly mileage had been rather low, I felt the need to push myself, and went on an 80-miler.
 I left my Nob Hill apartment in San Francisco about noon, made my usual stops at Il Fornaio on Union Street for paninis and at City Cycle (across the street) for Gu while on my way to and through the Presidio to the Golden Gate Bridge.
 From the north end of the Bridge, I dropped into Sausalito and rode through Mill Valley, then climbed Camino Alto to drop into Corte Madera.